AdobeDocs/commerce-php/src/pages/developer/versioning/dependencies.md

   - /guides/v2.3/extension-dev-guide/backward-compatibility.html
 ---

-Magento platform clients need notifications about breaking changes for their installed extensions and customizations when they upgrade their Magento installation.
+Adobe Commerce and Magento Open Source platform clients need notifications about breaking changes for their installed extensions and customizations when they upgrade to a new version.

 To achieve this, all third-party modules must obey the following rules: